oskapt/docker-openfire/README.md

 inside of a [Docker](http://docker.io) container.
 Because Openfire wants persistent data, I've copied over the vanilla contents of `/var/lib/openfire` and `/etc/openfire` to be mounted as persistent volumes.

+This container also contains a bonus installation of [git-annex](http://git-annex.branchable.com) because why else would you need to run an XMPP server?  :P

 ## Download The Container

 You can download and run a fully-functional container from the Docker Registry.